mtsch/Ripserer.jl/docs/src/api.md

 ```

 ```@docs
-diam(::AbstractFiltration, ::Any, ::Any, ::Any)
+diam(::AbstractFiltration, ::AbstractSimplex, ::Any, ::Any)
 ```

 ```@docs
-SparseArrays.issparse(::AbstractFiltration)
+issparse(::AbstractFiltration)
 ```